 I’ll be the first to admit: I’m traditionally a Marvel guy.
 Give me a Captain America, Thor, Black Panther, or Avengers film any day of the week and I’m happy.
 So, my 3 young sons and I cautiously trotted into a Florida theater to see the new DC film, Shazam this past Friday.
 They are Marvel men as well.

-We went in cautiously because, in recent years, there has only been one DC film that delivered (as far as we’re concerned), and that was Wonder Woman.
-The Justice League was so-so, and I found myself walking out of the theater in the first 30 minutes of Aquaman.
-Not good at all.
-But this is not a general post from a film critic.
-We write these reviews to help you, foster and adoptive parents, make informed decisions on what’s healthy, not healthy, and what you should be cautious of, when it comes to family entertainment.
+This is not a general post from a film critic.
+As the father of 8 children, all through adoption, I tend to review movies from that unique perspective.
+At Honestly Adoption, we write these reviews to help you, foster and adoptive parents, make informed decisions on what’s healthy, not healthy, and what you should be cautious of, when it comes to family entertainment.

 Since I watched the movie with my 3 sons (who are all adoptees) I decided to ask them what they liked and didn’t like, so you also got a review from adoptees (SPOILERS)….